ouistiti-project/libhttpserver/README.md

 # libhttpserver

 ## Introduction
 libhttpserver allows to accept a http communication into an application.
 Very simple and light, it is not fully featured, but may be useable for small project.
 The content of the response are defined by a callback function.
+It is also possible to create modules to link with this library to extend the features.

 ## Configuration
 The configuration file (named "config") may be edited to set the following parameters:

  * VTHREAD=y to enable the threading support
- * STATIC_FILE=y to build the static file module
+ * VHTREAD_TYPE=[fork|pthread|win32] to set the threading type (fork is the faster)
- * MBEDTLS=y to build the SSL support with mbedTLS (PolarSSL)
+ * MBEDTLS=y to build the SSL support with mbedTLS (previously named PolarSSL)
  * TEST=y to build the test application
  * prefix=/my/installation/path to change the installation prefix (default: /usr/local)
  * libdir=/my/libraries/path to change the installation of libraries (default: $prefix/lib)
- * bindir=/my/binaries/path to change the installation of binaries (default: $prefix/bin)

 ## Build
 By default the code may be integrated directly into the project.
 But the Makefile builds three binary types:

  * a static library around 12kB and a dynamic library around 80kB.

-    CC=gcc make
+> CC=gcc make

  * a test application that creates a little server responding a very small HTML content.

-    make TEST=y
+> make TEST=y

 libhttpserver is WIN32 compatible and can be build with mingw32:

-    CC=mingw32-gcc make
+> CC=mingw32-gcc make

 and can build DLL file.